- There are many acid-spitting insects, such as beetles, ants, and blind termites.

 Whip scorpions are arachnids.
 They have claws like scorpions, but they lack a stinging tail or venomous fangs.
 Instead, spray an acid that smells like vinegar – but that is 20 times stronger than vinegar – from two “turrets” on the abdomen.
 They use the whip-like tail to direct the spray.
 This acid probably wouldn’t burn your skin, but it could damage your eyes.
 This distraction gives the whip scorpion enough time to escape from a potential predator.

 The tobacco hornworm caterpillar consumes the toxic tobacco plant.
-It then secretes the toxins, including nicotine, through its skin in order to scare away wolf spiders and other predators.
+It then secretes the toxins, including nicotine, through its skin in order to scare away predators.
 Researchers call this “defensive halitosis,” or bad breath.

-#7 Animals That Spit Acid: The Glands of the Devil-Rider Stick Insect
+#7 The Glands of the Devil-Rider Stick Insect

 This stick insect can propel chemical compounds called terpenes from glands on its metathorax, on its back near the third pair of legs.
 The chemical produces an intense burning sensation when it encounters a predator’s eyes or mouth.
 The spray is strong enough to knock other insects from the stick insect’s back!